In order to live independently some people may require additional assistance in the form of adaptations to their home.

 If a property can't be adapted

 In some cases, it's not possible to carry out adaptations to a particular property.
-This may be because of problems with the design, structure or location which make it impractical or the costs prohibitive.
+This may be because of problems with the design, structure, location or landlord permission which make it impractical or the costs prohibitive.

 For more information, please contact your district or borough council